wwnorton/style/guides-website/docs/javascript-style.md

 ## Destructuring

+### Use Object Destructuring

-### Use object destructuring when accessing and using multiple properties of an object.
+Use object destructuring when accessing and using multiple properties of an object.

 eslint: [`prefer-destructuring`](https://eslint.org/docs/rules/prefer-destructuring)